unixorn/sysadmin-reading-list/README.md

 #### Vim

 `vim` is a reality of life for SysAdmins.
-It is the one editor you can be sure is installed in even the most minimal unix or linux install.
+It is the one editor you can be sure is installed in even the most minimal *NIX or linux install.
 You must be able to do at least basic edits with it.
 You don't need to love it, but you _will_ have to use it.

 * [Damian Conway, "More Instantly Better Vim" - OSCON 2013](https://www.youtube.com/watch?v=aHm36-na4-4)
 * [vi and Vim Editors Pocket Reference, 2nd Edition](http://shop.oreilly.com/product/0636920010913.do)